 Many experts are convinced that the world is not going back to how it was before the global pandemic struck — or at least not for a long time.
 Operating in the “new normal” emphasizes socially distanced interactions and heavily relying on technology.
 For B2B organizations, this means changing the way that they operate in all aspects including marketing, promotions, public relations, engagement, sales, etc.

-Thankfully, during the course of this year, there has been a plethora of new marketing and sales strategies that have helped the B2B business move forward.
-Now, the question is which of these sales/marketing adaptations are going to stick around even after the pandemic?
+Thankfully, during the course of this year, there has been a plethora of new marketing and sales strategies that have helped B2B business move forward.
+As a lead generation services provider who has leveraged on innovations to level up our sales and marketing efforts, we’ll tell you what sales/marketing adaptations are going to stick around even after the pandemic.

 Everything is Digital

 With gatherings restricted in just about every major city no matter where in the world, companies and businesses have moved to hold conferences, events, meetings, and all other face-to-face gatherings online.

 Webinars have become the forerunners for digital meetings/events, and the future for it is looking bright.
 In the midst of the COVID-19 pandemic, Brands are scrambling to figure out how to recreate the in-person experience online, turning to a mix of webinars, presentations, teleconferences, group Slack channels, Twitter chats, and other digital communications channels.
 Everything is going digital faster than ever before.

 It’s still too early to tell if these approaches will take off, but at no time in the past has there been such a widespread disruption in the way companies do business.
 This push, though born out of practicality and necessity, may finally be what pushes business past the conference and onto the internet.
 This is especially true for B2B industries, where change has been slow, and marketers have been reluctant to let go of the convention floor.